Nightknight3000/Assignment-Feedback-Transcriber/README.md

 **NOTE:** If the assignment already exists in the database, the system will prompt you whether to overwrite it.

 You may merge the gradings from your colleagues.
-Click `Merge Gradings` button on the webpage, then upload the `sqlite3` database file. then the incoming gradings for the current selected assignment will be merged.
+Click `Merge Gradings` button on the webpage, then upload the `sqlite3` database file.

-**Rule-of-thumb:** Always use the database with the most tables in it, and merge the rest into them (since merging a database with more tables won't add these).
+This will (only) merge (=> overwrite) the incoming gradings for the currently selected assignment!
+It is thereby also only possible for existing tables, i.e. it is not advised to attempt to merge assignment tables that don't exist in the active webserver instance yet.
+In this case one may either use the other database as basis for the webserver and merge what's needed of the current database into it, or create a new empty table in the current database as a foundation using a ``Assignment ?.xslsx``-file.

 After all the gradings for one assignment have been finished, click the `Generate Feedbacks` button to download the feedback files.
-You will get a `zip` file for unpacking.
-Now you can stop the web server and upload them to ILIAS.
+You will receive a `zip` file containing transcribed feedback Markdown-files for each team submission.
+Now you can stop the web server and upload the feedback files to ILIAS.
 See [Automatic upload](#automatic-upload).

 ### Manual Input through legacy mode - (Optional)
 If you wish to use the tool without the web server, you require multiple CSV-files, each associated with an assignment.